RareSkills/blog/uniswap-v2-swap-function/uniswap-v2-swap-function.md

 ![An image of code](https://static.wixstatic.com/media/935a00_b7e8d0adcb204f4b9d41a0a297aab8b0~mv2.png/v1/fill/w_740,h_47,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_b7e8d0adcb204f4b9d41a0a297aab8b0~mv2.png)

-Uniswap V2 charges a hardcoded 0.3% per swap, which is why we see the numbers 1000 and 3 at play, but lets simplify this by changing it to the case where Uniswap V2 charged no fees.
+Uniswap V2 charges a hardcoded 0.3% per swap, which is why we see the numbers 1000 and 3 at play, but let's simplify this by changing it to the case where Uniswap V2 charged no fees.
 This means we can remove the .sub(amountXIn.mul(3)) term and not multiply by 1000 on lines 180 to 181 or 1000**2 on line 182.

 The new code would be